 These days, more and more people are becoming aware of the coffee cup issues.
 Many cafes in the country have made efforts to overcome the problem by offering eco-friendlier options to their customers.

 Moreover, the Australian government does its part by establishing coffee cup recycling programs and initiatives to increase the country’s recycling capacity.
-Read on this article to know more.
+Read this article to know more.

 Why Coffee Cup Recycling is Important

 Coffee cups’ recyclability and rate of recycling have been a significant concern in the country.
 Australia has only recycled a very small proportion of the coffee cups disposed of yearly.

 Due to some recyclability concerns, the disposable cups’ recycling process cannot proceed as normal.
 But, with many companies promoting them as recyclables, a huge volume of cups ended up in yellow recycling bins, contaminating the rest of the recyclables.

 There are few reasons why dealing with coffee cups is important —their contribution to the total litter and their potential to pollute and contaminate the curbside recycling stream.

 Most coffee cups in recycling facilities fail to go through efficient processing due to their thin plastic coating, which makes them waterproof.
 These materials are seldom made with 100% paper, so the majority of them are often sent to the landfill.